DETAILED ACTION

 a) a registry configured to:

-one of assigning or registering a shortcode identifier associated with a scannable code;
+one of assigning or registering the shortcode identifier configured to be displayed adjacent the scannable code;

-verifying that the shortcode identifier is unique; and
+verifying that the shortcode identifier is unique within a geographic subject area; and

-associating the shortcode identifier to a specific scannable code; and
+associating the shortcode identifier with the scannable code within the registry; and

-b) one or more processors configured to enable a user viewing the shortcode identifier to communicate the shortcode identifier via a user interface of a user electronic device whereupon the user electronic device resolves the shortcode identifier and identifies the scannable code and presents information to the user based on the scannable code on an output device of the user electronic device.
+b) one or more processors configured to enable a user viewing the shortcode identifier displayed adjacent to the scannable code to communicate the shortcode identifier via a user interface of a user electronic device whereupon the user electronic device resolves the shortcode identifier, activates the scannable code, identifies a resolved location associated with the scannable code, and presents information to the user based on the scannable code on an output device of the user electronic device.

 Claim 61: A computer program for enabling a user to identify and activate a scannable code using a shortcode identifier displayed adjacent the scannable code, the computer program comprising instructions fixed in a tangible medium which, when the program is executed by a computer, causes the computer to: